Stage 1: Programming Needs Questionnaire

 Stage 3: Kinsmen Park & Area Project Development Open House

-Potential expansion concepts for the Civic Conservatory were on display at the Kinsmen Park & Area Project Development Open House.
+Potential expansion concepts for the Civic Conservatory were on display at the Kinsmen Park & Area Project Development Open House (April 16th, 2019).
 This public engagement event provided community members with current information and collected their feedback on a number of projects, both internal and external to the City, related to the Kinsmen Park area.
-The event was held on Tuesday, April 16th, 2019 at TCU Place.